kurusugawa-computer/markdown-copilot-vscode/README.md

 To use, move the cursor to the context you want to title and use the `Markdown Copilot: Title active context` command.

-Use shortcuts for quick access:
+Or use shortcuts for quick access:

 | Windows / Linux | Mac |
 | :-------------: | :---: |